storacha/learnyouw3up/problems/6-dude-where/problem.md

 **3. Fetch the CAR File**

-You’ll be fetching a CAR file from the web3.storage trustless gateway.
+You’ll be fetching a CAR file from the Storacha trustless gateway.
 The CID for the directory containing the file you want is `bafybeifdnnn35jnwel2dno7hu7zfew6gtxhkaynaszuj4i77j4m7wsv72a`, and the specific file to extract is `/cat2.txt`.

 ```js
 const cid = 'bafybeifdnnn35jnwel2dno7hu7zfew6gtxhkaynaszuj4i77j4m7wsv72a'